nate-thegrate/hueman/README.md

 ### feedback & suggestions

-If you'd like to give feedback or suggest an improvement for the game, make a [GitHub issue](https://github.com/nate-thegrate/hueman/issues/new?template=anything.md), or use this [Google form](https://docs.google.com/forms/d/e/1FAIpQLScZgqN19eIaV-MBxDuOAkcLfsZs7HHS_Wu_PCJVdTPBVC9Bkg/viewform) if you don't have a GitHub account.
+If you'd like to give feedback or suggest an improvement for the game, make a [GitHub issue](https://github.com/nate-thegrate/hueman/issues/new?template=anything.md), or use the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScZgqN19eIaV-MBxDuOAkcLfsZs7HHS_Wu_PCJVdTPBVC9Bkg/viewform) if you don't have a GitHub account.

 ### copyright info